Geometry-Aware Gradient Algorithms for Neural Architecture Search: Experimental Details

-We present the learning curves of the oracle architecture recommended by DARTS and GAEA EDARTS (when excluding zero operation) over the training horizon for 4 different runs in Figure~\ref{fig:nasbench201curves}.

-For GAEA GDAS and GAEA EDARTS, we train the weight-sharing network with the following hyperparameters:

 Surprisingly, we observe single-level optimization to yield better performance than solving the bi-level problem with GAEA DARTS on this search space.
 In fact, the performance of GAEA DARTS (ERM) not only exceeds that of GDAS, but also outperforms traditional hyperparameter optimization approaches on all three datasets, nearly reaching the optimal accuracy on all three datasets.
 In contrast, GAEA DARTS (bi-level) outperforms GDAS on CIFAR-100 and ImageNet-16-120 but underperforms slightly on CIFAR-10.
 The single-level results on this benchmark provides concrete support for our convergence analysis, which only applies to the ERM problem.
 As noted in Section~\ref{sec:empirical}, the search space considered in this benchmark differs from the prior two in that there is no subsequent edge pruning.
 Additionally, the search space is fairly small with only 3 nodes for which architecture decisions must be made.
 The success of GAEA DARTS (ERM) on this benchmark indicate the need for a better understanding of when single-level optimization should be used in favor of the default bi-level optimization problem and how the search space impacts the decision.